johnnyawesome/BitDefenderTickRemover/README.md

 ![Bit Defender Green Ticks](https://github.com/johnnyawesome/BitDefenderTickRemover/blob/master/BitDefenderTicks.jpg)

-This is of course completely unnecessary.
+In my opinion, this is completely unnecessary.
 Why?

-Because if a site is deemed malicious, BitDefender will put a *red exclamation mark* next to it.
+Because if a site is deemed malicious, *BitDefender will put a red exclamation mark next to it*.

 I don't have to know when a site is safe.
 Bit I'd like to know when it's unsafe.
-This Userscript does just that for you.
+This Userscript does just that for me.

 Use at your own risk.